cmd-stream/cmd-stream-go/README.md

 ## Configuration
 Client configuration options include (and not only):
-- KeepaliveTime and KeepaliveIntvl - if both of them != 0, client will try to keep the connection alive.
-If there are no commands to send, it starts Ping-Pong with the server - sends a Ping command and receives a Pong result, both of which are transfered as a 0 (like a ball) byte.
+- KeepaliveTime and KeepaliveIntvl - If both != 0, client will try to keep the connection alive.
+When there are no commands to send, it starts Ping-Pong with the server - sends a Ping command and receives a Pong result, both of which are transfered as a 0 (like a ball) byte.
-- SysDataReceiveTimeout - determines how long the client will wait for system data from the server.
+- SysDataReceiveTimeout - Specifies how long the client will wait to receive system data from the server.

 ## Waiting for the Result with a Timeout
 ```go